kubermatic/kubecarrier/README.md

 ### Pull requests

 * We welcome pull requests.
 Feel free to dig through the [issues][1] and jump in.

+## FAQ

+### Whats the difference to OLM / Crossplane?

+The Operator Lifecycle Manager from RedHat and Crossplane are both projects that manage installation, upgrade and deletion of Operators and their CustomResourceDefinitions in a Kubernetes cluster.

+KubeCarrier on the other hand is just working with existing CustomResourceDefinitions and already installed Operators.
+As both OLM and Crossplane are driven by CRDs, they can be combined with KubeCarrier to manage their configuration across clusters.

+### Whats the difference to KubeFed - Kubernetes Federation?

+The [Kubernetes Federation Project](https://github.com/kubernetes-sigs/kubefed) was created to distribute Workload across Kubernetes Clusters for e.g. geo-replication and disaster recovery.
+It's intentionally low-level to work for generic workload to be spread across clusters.

+While KubeCarrier is also operating on multiple clusters, KubeCarrier operates on a higher abstraction level.
+KubeCarrier assigns applications onto single pre-determined Kubernetes clusters.
+Kubernetes Operators that enable these applications, may still use KubeFed underneath to spread the workload across clusters.

 ## Changelog